Juniper/nita-cli/README.md

     nita new role srx_cluster
     tree srx_cluster

-In a nutshell, should you want to know what NITA CLI does, just issue
+In a nutshell, anything you want to know about what NITA CLI does, just issue the help:

     nita help